rulewis/journey-optimizer.en/help/using/building-journeys/update-profiles.md

 1. Select a schema from the list.

-1. Click on **Fields** to select the field you want to update.
+1. Click on **Field** to select the field you want to update.
 Only one field can be selected.

    ![](../assets/profileupdate2.png)